Wolverine971/9takes/src/blog/people/celebrities/Jon-Stewart.md

 <p class="firstLetter">He's been your evening companion, your sarcastic voice of reason, and perhaps your loudest laugh of the day.</p>

 Jon Stewart, the former host of The Daily Show, has left an indelible mark on modern satire.
-Today, we will be exploring a fascinating dimension of Stewart's persona - the ever curious and effervescent Enneagram Type 7.
+Today, we will be exploring a fascinating dimension of Stewart's persona - the ever curious and effervescent Enneagram type 7.

 <details>
 <summary class="accordion">TL;DR: Why Jon Stewart is an Enneagram type 7</summary>
 <div class="panel">
 <ul>
-<li><b>The Playful Enthusiast:</b> Jon Stewart, famed for his tenure on The Daily Show, is a shining example of an Enneagram Type 7 personality.
+<li><b>The Playful Enthusiast:</b> Jon Stewart, famed for his tenure on The Daily Show, is a shining example of an Enneagram type 7 personality.
 His contagious enthusiasm, sense of adventure, and ability to infuse humor even in the most solemn news stories align perfectly with a Type 7's zest for life and their ability to see the glass half full.
 </li>
 <li><b>Embracing the Uncertainty:</b> On a daily basis, Stewart has exhibited the classic Type 7's trait of reframing negativity.
 His comedy style, which often revolves around the uncertainties of life, acts as a buffer against adversity.
 His ability to present grave issues with a comedic twist signifies a typical Type 7 approach - embracing life's uncertainties with a jovial spirit.
 </li>